What is hospice care?

 Where is care provided?

 Typically, patients are served wherever they call home – whether that’s a private residence, long-term care facility, assisted living facility, or nursing home.
-Our services are provided throughout Durham, Franklin, Harnett, Johnston and Wake counties as well as Chapel Hill and Carrboro in Orange County.
+Our services are provided throughout Chatham, Durham, Franklin, Granville, Harnett, Johnston, Orange, and Wake counties.
 When conditions make hospice care at home impractical or impossible, Transitions HospiceCare also offers around-the-clock care at our beautiful and homelike William M. Dunlap Center for Caring (Hospice Home).

 Patients living in a nursing facility or long-term care facility can receive specialized visits from hospice nurses, home health aides, spiritual care counselors, social workers, and volunteers.
 Hospice is a supplement to the care already being provided by the nursing or long-term care facility through a coordinated plan of care.
 Transitions HospiceCare and the nursing home will have a written agreement in place in order for us to serve residents of the facility.
 Typically, room and board is not covered under the Medicare hospice benefit.
 Specifics regarding room and board payment and hospice related to Medicare Part A skilled days should be discussed with the nursing facility.